hashicorp/consul/website/source/api/acl/policies.html.md

 | Blocking Queries | Consistency Modes | Agent Caching | ACL Required |
 | ---------------- | ----------------- | ------------- | ------------ |
 | `YES`            | `all`             | `none`        | `acl:read`   |

+### Parameters

+- `ns` `(string: "")` - **Enterprise Only** Specifies the namespace to list the Policies for.
+This value can be specified as the `ns` URL query parameter orthe `X-Consul-Namespace` header.
+If not provided by either, the namespace will be inherited from the request's ACL token or will default to the `default` namespace.
+The namespace may be specified as '*' and then results will be returned for all namespaces.
+Added in Consul 1.7.0.

 ## Sample Request